-His visually engaging videos generate millions of views, if not millions.
+His visually engaging videos generate millions of views, if not billions.
 Initially conceived to document travel adventures, the project now delves into a wide range of topics, from environmental issues to social and cultural norms, racial tropes, and historic wrongs, to gender bias, identity politics, curious habits, relationship dynamics, culinary trends, and, of course, cool travel experiences.
 All the videos are made with simple, boiled-down but on-point observations about humanity in all its complexity, and they amount to wonderful glimpses into amazing, little-known stories from across the world.

 Some of the videos have had real-life impacts.
 In September, Yassin covered the story of Syrian asylum seeker Hassan al-Kontar, who had been stranded at the Kuala Lumpur International Airport in Malaysia for seven months waiting for a country to give him refuge.
 “Our only option,” Yassin says in the video, “is to tell the world that this guy exists, that there’s a guy who is living in Terminal 2, in Kuala Lumpur, behind an escalator, with no bed, no shower, no freedom, and no future.”
 The video angered Malaysia, and led Al Kontar to be detained and questioned by immigration authorities, but the exposure helped fast-track Al Kontar’s asylum application to Canada and he landed safely in Vancouver last month.